smartgeber Logo

 Antwort der Redaktion

 The bitten Apple logo is one of the most recognizable symbols in the world.
-But have you ever wondered why Apple chose a bitten Apple as its logo?
-There are several theories and stories behind this iconic design, and understanding them can give you a deeper appreciation for the brand.
+But have you ever wondered why it's a bitten apple and not a whole one?
+The story behind this iconic logo is both intriguing and multifaceted.

 Last updated 3 mins ago